 A key component of good financial management is the ability to control your costs.
 If you have ever run a business you will know this.
 Too much overhead and not enough income amounts to going bust.
 The speed of the insolvency is directly related to the degree of overspending.
 Family budgets are no different in that they require discipline, something that is dependent on the personal application of each individual.
+Living within the perimeters of a pension of limited value is the same.

 In advising clients in recent years it has been eye-opening on what many deem to be basic expenses.
 In my view this is paying the mortgage or rent, putting food on the table, clothes on your backs of all and enough to support basic education for the children.
 Many who I have been advising in recent years have told me that this also includes tennis lessons for the children, golf club memberships, two holidays a year and changing the car every three years.